← Part of Ignite AI Consulting

 Capability is Not Calling

 AI opens up productivity and efficiency that previously did not exist.
 But the friction we used to face — the slowness of writing, the cost of research, the time of building — was itself a form of discernment-by-necessity.
 As that friction disappears, the discernment it once enforced must now be made explicit.
+And the discernment must be made explicit twice: once for what we choose to do, and again for what that choice will cost us in capability we eventually lose and dependence we eventually inherit.

 The Working Conviction